 You’ll need to buy tickets to Christmas at the Cotswold Farm Park in advance.

-- The Enchanted Light Trail will open on selected dates from the 25th November to the 31st December.
-Tickets cost between £12 and £25, depending on your chosen date.
+• The Enchanted Light Trail will open on selected dates from the 24th November to the 23rd December 2023.
+Tickets cost between £11.50 and £21.95, depending on your chosen date and ticket type.

-- The Father Christmas Experience will run on selected dates from the 2nd to the 23rd of December.
-Tickets cost between £15 and £45 and include admission to the farm park and Enchanted Light Trail.
+• The Father Christmas Experience will run on selected dates from the 24th November to the 23rd of December.
+Tickets start at £49.95 and include a personalised visit to Father Christmas, make-a-bear activity, festive sweet treats activity and the choice of a gift from the toy shop.

 Why choose the Cotswolds for Christmas?